KatarzynaReluga/postcAIC/README.md

 Available at [arXiv.org](https://arxiv.org/abs/2109.10975)

-In what follows, we use abbreviaiton CRS-2021 to refer to Claeskens, Reluga, and Sperlich (2021).
+In what follows, we use abbreviation CRS-2021 to refer to the article of Claeskens, Reluga, and Sperlich (2021).

 ## Installation